 Note: Never apply ice directly to the tooth, since extreme temperatures may damage the root.

-Often when there is swelling involved this may be due to blood pooling.
-This in itself causes additional pain and exacerbates the inflammation.
-The pain and symptoms are often worse when laying down and so elevating your head with an extra pillow or two may relieve the pain and for longer.
+Often, when there is swelling involved, it may be due to blood pooling.
+This, in turn, causes additional pain and exacerbates the inflammation.
+The pain and symptoms are often worse when lying down; therefore, elevating your head with an extra pillow or two may relieve the pain for a longer period.

 3. Apply Clove Essential Oil.